zhao-stanley/concept_backend/design/learning/design-overview.md

-Interesting Things
+## Interesting Moments:

 - Sometimes the LLM just assumes something exists, such as a type.

-- The LLM seems to struggle sometimes with imports and locating files properly'
+- The LLM seems to struggle sometimes with imports and locating files properly

-- Niche details about certain tech/libraries are overlooked, such as Deno handling extensions automatically from import alias.
-This caused an issue for me earlier.
+- [response.9921f2f1](../../context/design/concepts/Video/testing.md/steps/response.9921f2f1.md) Details get hallucinated such as video links.
+When generating test cases to handle videos, it generates Youtube URLs that seem potentially real but don't actually exist.
+- It's quite obvious the variation/difference in response from generating each concept.
+Some generations are concise and focus on generating solely the code, whereas other generations have more explanation from the LLM.
+- [response.13e4ba6c](../../context/design/concepts/Tagging/testing.md/steps/response.13e4ba6c.md) LLM is also susceptible to very small syntax errors that might affect the entire generation.
+Can definitely see how this might increase costs if you needed multiple gens to fix a small issue.

 Using the feedback from the previous assignments about my concepts, I split the BetaVideo concept down to two generic concepts.
-I also removed the BoardView concept because it's not so much a concept as much as it is UI rendering logic.
+I removed the BoardView concept because it's not so much a concept as much as it is UI rendering logic, as well as the Filter concept, because I think it serves more as a utility layer in the API as opposed to a concept with states.
+I have kept the Filter concepts and generated responses to show the process.

-Refactored concepts:
+## Refactored concepts:

 ## Problem [Board, User]